AdobeDocs/experience-manager-cloud-service.en/help/headless/aem-rest-openapi-content-fragment-delivery.md

 >[!NOTE]
 >
 >See [AEM APIs for Structured Content Delivery and Management](/help/headless/apis-headless-and-content-fragments.md) for an overview of the various APIs available and comparison of some of the concepts involved.

-## Authentication {#authentication}

-Requests made on the author tier must be authenticated, similar to any other request to the [Content Fragment Management API](https://developer.adobe.com/experience-cloud/experience-manager-apis/api/stable/sites/).
-This means that an access token must be provided as part of the Authorization header of the HTTP request.

-The concept is the same as for [AEM GraphQL authenticated queries](/help/headless/security/authentication.md).

 ## Caching {#caching}